Now this is not the end. It is not even the beginning of the end. It’s…er…?

 The decentralisation area [which included Poplar] comprises those parts of London which, because of obsolescence, congestion, bomb damage and lack of repairs, are considered to be ready for comprehensive redevelopment.
 Even though there may be in these areas a number of dwellings which are not yet sufficiently decayed as to appear to warrant immediate demolition, we consider it would be wrong from social, practical, and economic points of view, to redevelop obsolete areas in any way other than comprehensively.
 The retention of a relatively small number of dwellings – excepting perhaps as temporary quarters during the transitional stage while rebuilding takes place – because they have not reached acute slum condition, would obstruct proper and economic redevelopment of the whole district, and would tend to lessen the advantages and amenities of the new dwellings.

-This effectively meant the sweeping away of whole neighbourhoods.
+These factors effectively meant the sweeping away of whole neighbourhoods.
 Even if the war damage was not too bad, the strategy was one of modernisation and renewal, not of repair.
 The aim was to redevelop districts and not just houses.
 Consequently, from the 1950s and well into the 1970s, large housing estates were built throughout the Isle of Dogs, all consisting of blocks of flats and all involving the loss of traditional shops and street patterns.

 Poplar Borough Council – certainly one of the most socially-minded councils in London – intended to provide high-quality, spacious council homes in low-rise housing estates.
 Following the ideals of David Lloyd George at the end of the First World War, the council wanted to create “a country fit for heroes to live in.”
 The Lansbury Estate in Poplar is a good example of what the council had in mind.
 The architecture critic Lewis Mumford wrote of the Lansbury Estate: